bitovi/academy/src/angular/18-item-total-pipe/item-total-pipe.md

 ## Problem

 Now that our application is coming together nicely, you might have noticed we are repeating the same code to calculate the total prices of our items.
-We can simplify this by creating an Item Total Pipe which we will use in `order-component.ts` file and in the `order-history-component.html` file.
+We can simplify this by creating an Item Total Pipe which we will use in the `list.component.html` template file and call directly using `transform` within `order.component.ts` file.
 The pipe will transform an array of items and return the total sum of the price of each item.

+After implementing this pipe, you should be able to remove the `total` method from `list.component.ts`.

 # What You Need to Know